Abalone Shell (Shi Jue Ming)

 Meridians: Liver, Kidney

-Key TCM Actions: Clears Liver Heat, Subdues Yang, Nourishes Yin, Cools the Liver, Calms Shen, Stops Tremors.
+Key Actions: Clears Liver Heat, Subdues Yang, Nourishes Yin, Cools the Liver, Calms Shen, Stops Tremors.

 Parts Most Frequently Used: Shell, Mineral Extracts